randrewy/Reflecto/Readme.md

 Not needed.
 Place headers where you want and `include "reflecto.h"`

 #### About MVSC
 MVSC lacks `std::is_aggregate` trait, making it impossible to ckeck if struct flattening is possible.
 You can use the library though without that checks.
 Define `REFLECTO_UNSAFE_BUT_USABLE` before you include the header.
+Remember to be **extremely careful** if you do that

 #### About bitfields
 Bitfiled reflection support is disabled by default.
 Though you won't get any errors if you try to reflect a struct with bitfields as I don't know a way to detect if there are any.
 In some cases that will work.
 The reason it is disabled is extremely big template recursion even on small types.